OT: ND cancels remaining performances of controversial play.

 The point was amplified by Maggie Peltz, a graduate student in philosophy.
 "The Regina Monologues does women a terrible disservice by not confronting rape.
 And by not confronting rape, it implicitly condones rape."
-Warming to the topic, Ms. Peltz, a veteran of several "Take Back the Night" rallies, went on to describe the Immaculate Conception as a "Divine violation."
+Warming to the topic, Ms. Peltz, a veteran of several "Take Back the Night" rallies, went on to describe the Incarnation as a "Divine violation."

-Adjunct professor Marla Hoyt, who teaches a course on feminine histrionics stopped short of characterizing the Immaculate Conception as rape, but charged instead that it was a clear case of sexual harassment.
+Adjunct professor Marla Hoyt, who teaches a course on feminine histrionics stopped short of characterizing the Incarnation as rape, but charged instead that it was a clear case of sexual harassment.
 "Think of the inequity of the power relationship.
 He's the Creator of the Universe---the Author of All.
 She's just an impressionable teenager, probably suffering from an eating disorder.
 Who is she to say no to a come-on from the Almighty?"

 Others questioned whether Mary was an appropriate role model for today's young women.
 Saint Mary's junior, Melissa Escrow, dismissed the play's portrayal of Mary saying, "This 'handmaiden of the Lord' stuff is awfully submissive.
 She's buying into the hegemony of the patriarchy.
 She has, like, zero girl power."

 As Senior PLS major Sonni Larroquette put it, "The Regina Monologues fails to substitute a cunni-centric discourse for the prevailing phallo-centric discourse.
 That's an affront to all women."